Priests vs. Levites

 But take heed to yourselves lest your hearts be weighted down with dissipation and drunkenness and cares of this life, and that day come upon you *suddenly* like a snare; for it will come upon all who dwell upon the face of the whole earth.
 But watch at all times, praying that you may have strength to escape all these things that will take place, and to stand before the Son of man.
 (Lk 21:34-36, emphasis added.)

 The key is knowledge into the ways of the divine—gnosis.
-By being watchful, the wise person avoids ruin and the action of the divine does not catch him off guard.
-But the ultimate value of watchfulness is not self-preservation.
+By being watchful, the wise person avoids ruin; the action of the divine does not catch him off guard.
+However, the ultimate value of watchfulness is not mere self-preservation.
 That too, is a metaphor.
 Being watchful, the wise person has saving insight unknown and unseen by his peers.
-They die but he does not.
-The deluge is not material but metaphorical—it is the deluge of ignorance which drowns all except the Natsarene.
+He has conquered death.
+The deluge of ignorance drowns all except the Natsarene.

-Noah was prepared.
-He had foreknowledge.
-The New Testament relates that one is to metaphorically prepare for the divine visitation precisely where and when one least expects—as did the wise maidens at midnight (Mt 25:1 ff).
-In other words, watchfulness is the key to knowledge and understanding of that which is hidden.
+Noah was prepared through foreknowledge—in scripture, he was warned by an angel of the Lord.
+The New Testament relates that one is to metaphorically prepare for the divine visitation precisely where and when one least expects.
+Thus one can never be surprised.
+The parable of the wise maidens watching at midnight turns on such esoteric concepts (Mt 25:1 ff).
+In short, watchfulness is the key to understanding that which is hidden.
+The one who watches is the Natsarene ( < n-ts-r, "watch, keep, preserve").

 In late antiquity, the mantle of gnosticism passed to the Natsraiia (Mandeans) and to the Natsarenes (pre-Christians).
 Their names betray the Semitic root that, already for millennia, had been associated with a preparedness and hidden knowledge that saves.
-For gnostics, water was also a sacred symbol of gnosis.
-In antiquity gnostics belonged to baptist sects.
+For gnostics, water was also a sacred symbol of gnosis, and the baptist sects of late antiquity can all, by definition, be denominated "gnostic."
 They frequently immersed in water to memorialize and re-enact their central sacrament, the attainment of gnosis (ʻenlightenmentʼ).

-The Mandeans venerate John “the Baptizer,” a gnostic figure who dipped others in water—that is, he metaphorically introduced them to the way of gnosis.
-Using the metaphors we have touched on in this series of posts, Johnʼs teaching came from gnosis (water), out of Bethlehem (the gate to gnosis), and from Ephrathah (the land of salvation)—even as his ancient namesake, Oannes, the half-fish half-man of Mesopotamian legend, emerged from the sea to teach the Sumerians wisdom more than two millennia earlier (according to the Babyloniaca of Berossus, the Mesopotamian priest of the third century BCE).
-This language is unfamiliar to Christians today.
-It is the language of gnosticism, a metaphorical language replete with so much symbolism that it resembles a code.
-This language is clearly visible in gnostic tracts such as those discovered at Nag Hammadi.
-It is also visible in the Christian canon itself.
-Gnosticism has been obscured—but it has not been eradicated.
+The Mandeans venerate John the Baptizer, a gnostic figure who dipped others in water—that is, he metaphorically introduced them to the way of gnosis.
+Using metaphors we have touched on in this series of posts, Johnʼs teaching came from gnosis (water), out of Bethlehem (the gate to gnosis), and from Ephrathah (the land of salvation)—even as his ancient namesake, Oannes, the half-fish half-man of Mesopotamian legend, emerged from the sea to teach the Sumerians wisdom more than two millennia earlier (according to the Babyloniaca of Berossus, the Mesopotamian priest of the third century BCE).
+These allusions are unfamiliar to Christians today.
+They inhabit the realm of gnosticism, a metaphorical realm replete with esoteric symbolism and ‘contrary meanings,’ using a language that amounts to a code accessible only to initiates.
+This language is clearly visible in gnostic tractates such as those discovered at Nag Hammadi.
+It is also evident in the New Testament itself (as in the parable of the ten maidens) where the gnostic message has been intentionally obscured—but not eradicated.

 John preached a hopeful and revolutionary message: that salvation (Yeshua, “Jesus”) is now and always at hand, readily available to every person through watchfulness and through the seeking of inner gnosis.
-This is the hidden knowledge, the nitsirtu known already in Mesopotamian religion two millennia earlier.
+This is the hidden knowledge, the nitsirtu of Mesopotamian religion two millennia earlier.

 It is interesting that in the thoroughly suppressed Acts of Mark (still unpublished, but now available in part on this site), we read that Mark is a Levite and a disciple of John the Baptist.
-This and many other signs tell us that the gnostic Levite, John “the Baptist,” is the quintessential Natsarene who, though obscured by Jesus “of Nazareth,” stands like a beacon at the very foundation of the Christian religion.
+This and other clues reveal that the gnostic Levite, John the Forerunner, was the quintessential Natsarene.
+Though later obscured by the Church’s Jesus of Nazareth, John “the Baptist” is a gnostic herald at the very foundation of the Christian religion.